BasicWolf/archived-kaylee/doc/firststeps.rst

   t2 = project[t.id]

-should generate ``t`` and ``t2`` with identical data, so that in cases where the computation algorithm is not based on a random factor(s), the results of ``t`` and ``t2`` agree.
+should generate ``t`` and ``t2`` with identical data, so that in cases where the computation algorithm is not based on a random factor(s), the solution of ``t`` and ``t2`` agree.

 The client-side of a project contains the code which actually solves the